commfish/southeast_pink_salmon_preseason/README.md

 2. Rename the folder to the current forecast year.

 3. Delete the files in the data folder except the [`varyyyy_final.csv`] file, the [`sst_data_map.csv`] file, and the [`adj_raw_pink.csv`] file.
 The [`varyyyy_final.csv`] file will serve as the template for the new year.
 Update this file name to the data year (not the forecast year).
 This file can not be updated with the SST (columns F through U) until the 1_satellite_data_monthly code is run.
 The CPUE (column E) and ISTI20_JJ (column D) data can be found in the google drive created by NOAA biologists (Emily Ferguson).
-The SEAKCatch data(column C) will come from the ADFG project biologist (Andy Piston).
+The SEAKCatch data (column C) will come from the ADFG project biologist (Andy Piston).
 Keep a folder labeled raw_data within the data folder for any of the original data files that are used in the analysis.
 The raw data should not be manipulated in any way but instead copied to the [`varyyyy_final.csv`] file for use in the model runs.
 The file [`sst_data_map.csv`] contains the latitude and longitude of the different regions for the satellite SST data.
 The details of these regions are found in Miller et al. 2022.
 This file does not need to be updated unless these regions change.
 The [`adj_raw_pink.csv`] file needs to be updated with the current year's data.
 This data will be found in the google drive created by NOAA biologists (Emily Ferguson).
+In the workbook, the sheet CPUE-pink contains the data needed to update the csv file.
+Note that Year in the Excel workbook is JYear in the csv file.

 4. Delete all files within the results folder.